Skip to content

 \(\begin{bmatrix}[100] & [0] \\ [0] & [200]\end{bmatrix}\)

-We can also assign each image with a probability, thus creating a probability distribution for images:
+Assigning each image with a probability creates a probability distribution for these grayscale images:

 Why Modeling \(p_\text{data}\) is a Problem